The Sleep Solution - W. Chris Winder, MD - Why your sleep is broken and how to fix it

 These notes only skim the surface of this important subject and I hope if your sleep is broken, you’ll take time out and order this useful book.
 I have an order button below.

 I also plan to read Ariana Huffington’s The Sleep Revolution.
-When you consider sleep consumes a quarter of everyday of our life, I believe we can increase our wellbeing and performance by giving it the focus it is due.
+When you consider sleep consumes a third of everyday of our life, I believe we can increase our wellbeing and performance by giving it the focus it is due.